HoaxShark/COMP210_2_AR_VR_task/README.md

 The walls will have a script to move them forwards at a set speed, and the model will send information about its collisions with the walls to a player script that will manage the damage input and keep track of health.

-Lastly I will attach a health bar to one of the players hands, this health bar will be linked to the players health and decrease in size as the health lowers.
+Next I will attach a health bar to one of the players hands, this health bar will be linked to the players health and decrease in size as the health lowers.
 Having it attached to the hand should mean that it is always easily veiwable for the player.

+Lastly I will create a debris spawner that keeps a maximum number of debris spawned, checking to spawn another at set intervals.
+The debris will move towards the end of the scene and bounce off of the walls and model dealing damage to the model when hitting it.